 "We're having success," Benjamin said.
 "Word has gotten around."

 Leadership is housed on a temporary site using part of an old elementary school combined with portable classrooms.
-The charter will join Gompers Continuation High School in about two years in a building now under construction,
+The charter will join Gompers Continuation High School in about two years in a building now under construction, Benjamin said.

 Leadership also has campuses in Oakland, Hayward and San Jose, she said.